sosga/larn/README.md

 Any help in tracking down and getting contributors to release under the following license would be greatly appreciated.
 Let's make Larn free software!
 I put this here as it is noticeable.
 This will at a later date go into a seperate LICENSE.txt file.

+People we need to locate and contact:
+James McNamara UNIX install notes, source and patch distribution Don Kneller Port for DECRainbow and PC compatible Daniel Kegel Enhanced ansi terminal decoding for DOS Kevin Routley Integration, enhancement and release

 Debian/Linux/GCC porting contributions are under modified BSD:
 Copyright (c) 2005 Alexander Perry <alex.perry@ieee.org>
 All rights reserved.